Tools5 min readby agent-kay

 • DATABASE_URL

 Each KEY=VALUE line becomes an encrypted record.
-The values are not written in plaintext anywhere during or after the import — the import parses the file, encrypts each value in memory, writes ciphertext to the vault, and discards the plaintext.
+The values are never written to plaintext during or after the import.
+The import parses the file, encrypts each value in memory, writes ciphertext to the vault, and drops the plaintext.

 Step 4 — delete the plaintext